See all post

 Read the full MODO case here.

-For Galicia, the challenge was different.
-It wasn’t about launching a new app, but about improving what already worked and making it more agile.
+At Galicia, the challenge wasn’t launching something new, but scaling internal capabilities: improving what already existed and making it more agile.

 Read the full Banco Galicia case here.